mkreitze/behaviourCollector/README.md

 **de Brujin conditioned (1 update) phase portrait**

+This generates the following 75 behaviours (visualized as the final L_g for standard parameters)

 <img src="dBUpdateRunDeci1.png" alt="dB g=1 phase port" style="float: left; margin-right: 10px;" />

 This generates the following 75 behaviours (visualized as the final L_g for standard parameters)